Kshatriya770/100-Days-of-Java/Log.md

 ### Day 14: October 18, 2020
 #####

-**Today's Progress** Some more examples of the Inheritence, singelton
+**Today's Progress**: Some more examples of the Inheritence, singelton

 **Thoughts:** "**